Frank-Paul Nu'uausala: Background

-Born in Auckland, New Zealand, Nu'uausala comes from a large family of 6 sisters and 6 brothers, he is the fifth eldest and is of Chinese, Samoan and Solomon Islander descent.
+Born in Auckland, New Zealand, Nu'uausala comes from a large family of 6 sisters and 6 brothers, he is the fifth eldest and is of Chinese, Maori Samoan and Solomon Islander descent.

 Nu'uausala has played rugby league since the age of 5, originally with Mangere East Hawks.
 Nu'uausala played for the Otahuhu-Ellerslie Leopards in the 2004 Bartercard Cup and toured England with New Zealand 'A'.
 Nu'uausala was signed by the New Zealand Warriors when he was 14 and played in their lower grades until 2006 when he was cut by incoming coach Ivan Cleary.
 Nu'uausala later signed with the Sydney Roosters.

 Playing career

 2007

-In round 7 of the 2007 NRL season against the Parramatta Eels, Nu’uausala made his NRL debut for the Sydney Roosters of the interchange bench in the Roosters 16-36 loss at SFS.
+In round 7 of the 2007 NRL season against the Parramatta Eels, Nu’uausala made his NRL debut for the Sydney Roosters of the interchange bench in the Roosters 16–36 loss at SFS.
 Nu’uausala finished his debut year in the NRL with him playing in 3 matches for the Roosters in the 2007 NRL season.

 2008

-In round 5 against the Penrith Panthers, Nu’uausala first match for the Roosters in 2008, scoring his first NRL career try in the Roosters 28-12 win at Penrith Stadium.
+In round 5 against the Penrith Panthers, Nu’uausala first match for the Roosters in 2008, scoring his first NRL career try in the Roosters 28–12 win at Penrith Stadium.
 Nu’uausala finished the 2008 NRL season with him playing 11 matches and scoring a try for the Roosters.

 2009

 Nu’uausala cemented a spot in the forwards in the Roosters squad playing in 24 matches for the Roosters in the 2009 NRL season as the club finished last on the table for the first time since 1966.
 Nu'uausala was named in the New Zealand national rugby league team squad for the 2009 Four Nations.
-Nu'uausala made his international test debut against Australia, scoring a try in the 20-20 draw against Australia at The Stoop.
+Nu'uausala made his international test debut against Australia, scoring a try in the 20–20 draw against Australia at The Stoop.

 2010

-For the 2010 Anzac Test, Nu'uausala was selected to play for New Zealand at in the Kiwis 12-8 loss against Australia at AAMI Park.
-In Round 12 against the Gold Coast Titans, Nu’uausala scored a double in the Roosters 30-16 win at Robina Stadium.
-On 3 October 2010, in the Roosters 2010 NRL Grand Final against the St George Illawarra Dragons, Nu’uausala played off the interchange bench in the Roosters 32-8 loss.
+For the 2010 Anzac Test, Nu'uausala was selected to play for New Zealand at in the Kiwis 12–8 loss against Australia at AAMI Park.
+In Round 12 against the Gold Coast Titans, Nu’uausala scored a double in the Roosters 30–16 win at Robina Stadium.
+On 3 October 2010, in the Roosters 2010 NRL Grand Final against the St George Illawarra Dragons, Nu’uausala played off the interchange bench in the Roosters 32–8 loss.
 Nu’uausala finished the 2010 NRL season with him playing in all the Roosters 28 matches and scoring 7 tries.
 On 5 October 2010, Nu’uausala was selected in the New Zealand 2010 Four Nations squad, playing in 4 matches including playing the interchange bench in the Kiwis 16-12 Four Nations Final victory over Australia at Suncorp Stadium.